katmore/clientcal/README.md

 ```bash
 php bin/db-install.php --help
 ```

+The db installer reads the [app/data/mysql/schema.json](app/data/mysql/schema.json) file which specifies the location of SQL dump files and the latest database structure version for the project.
+The latest SQL update and structure dumps for ClientCal are contained in the [app/data/mysql/schema-sql](app/data/mysql/schema-sql) directory.

 ##Legal
 ClientCal is distributed under the terms of the MIT license or the GPLv3 license.